dzackgarza/Notes/Class_Notes/2019/Lie Algebra/CourseNotes.md

 This was obtained using something called the Soergel bimodule.
 This is all over $\CC$, and there are some generalizations that work for characteristic $p$.
 It was thought that the original polynomial would work here, but it turns out that there is another one called the $p-KL$ polynomial.

+> These come from the KLR algebra, where there is a change of basis that induces a change of basis on the Hecke algebra, where the $KL$ polynomial takes that standard basis to the $KL$ basis.